adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 {: .output}

-## Excercise: Pick a number any number.
+## Excercise: Get a Fact about your birthday

+> Pick a method to interact with the numbers API (browser, command line, python).
+> Look at the Numbers API documenation https://numbersapi.com/.
-> Pick a method to interact with the numbers API.
-Pick a number and make the request.
-Then paste the response you get into the workshop collaborative document.
+> Then paste the response you get into the workshop chat.
 {: .callout}